 This is part of the definition of what it is to fear God, we fear being outside His will and in allowing any kind of sin to separate us from Him.
 But if we love Him and love all that He is about, and if we guard ourselves from evil we do not have to tremble in fear all of our days, for in fact we find security and peace in abiding in His will and in His presence.

-In the many religious circles, including in most the COG’s today, the concept of what it means to truly fear God has been minimized, for many of us have been taught to mostly focus on the fact that we are to reverence (awe and respect) God (which we most certainly should do) but to FEAR God is much more than just reverence, for the word “fear” also includes the other dimensions to it: such as fright, dread, and terror.
+In the many religious circles, the concept of what it means to truly fear God has been minimized, for many of us have been taught to mostly focus on the fact that we are to reverence (awe and respect) God (which we most certainly should do) but to FEAR God is much more than just reverence, for the word “fear” also includes the other dimensions to it: such as fright, dread, and terror.

 Not understanding the whole definition of what it means to fear God can cause people to adopt a soft concept of God, not totally acknowledging His supreme sovereign power and authority.
 To not include the sense of dread and fright when we think of fearing Him can lead us to a causal attitude toward God and in the keeping of His commandments and holding fast to sound doctrine.